chrisgarcia001/Optimal-Adversarial-Path-Transportation/README.md

 Optimal Transportation of Critical Items Over Hostile Paths
 ===============

-This repo contains the code and experimental results used in the research paper [*Optimal multiunit transfer over adversarial paths with increasing intercept probabilities*](https://www.tandfonline.com/doi/abs/10.1080/24725854.2018.1488306) by C. Garcia.
+This repo contains the code and experimental results used my research paper [*Optimal multiunit transfer over adversarial paths with increasing intercept probabilities*](https://www.tandfonline.com/doi/abs/10.1080/24725854.2018.1488306) by C. Garcia.
 This research addresses the problem of optimally transporting a set of items over a set of hostile paths where an adversary seeks to intercept them.
 Each item leaves a certain footprint on a path as it crosses, and the probability of an item being intercepted on a given path increases as the